venture-23/localcoin-contract/README.md

 * transfer_to_merchants.ts - Transfers funds to merchants from the recipients.
 * request_settlement.ts - Requests settlement of funds by merchant.
 Merchant will burn the localCoin and get the equivalent amount of USDC tokens in this transaction.
 * remove_merchant.ts - Removes merchant from the bag of LocalCoin.
-* remove_merchant.ts - Removes recipient from the bag of LocalCoin.
+* remove_recipient.ts - Removes recipient from the bag of LocalCoin.
-* remove_merchant.ts - Removes campaign_creator from the bag of LocalCoin.
+* remove_campaign_creator.ts - Removes campaign_creator from the bag of LocalCoin.